- 1/3 cup butter or olive oil

 - 2 tablespoons of lemon juice

-- Using a garlic press, press garlic cloves into butter and saute until garlic is fragrant and starts to brown.
+Using a garlic press, press garlic cloves into butter and saute until garlic is fragrant and barely starts to brown (1 to 2 minutes).

 This recipe takes me back to a Spanish tapas restaurant I frequented in Boston when I first met my husband.
 We could walk to it from his condo and it had such delicious, fresh, real food.
 But for my new reality, this garlic shrimp is an easy delicious weeknight meal!
 It can be served alone with roasted vegetables on the side, or over zoodles, cauliflower rice, or brown rice.